-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Bermuda
+Mergers & Acquisitions Comparative Guide

 - Flexibility: Amalgamations and mergers are flexible structures allowing for the parties to structure the transaction in a way that reflects the commercial deal while allowing the Bermuda portion of the transaction to align and harmonise with the requirements of other jurisdictions.
 The Companies Act does not legislate as to whether a transaction should be structured as a merger or an amalgamation.
 Commercially and optically, companies might proceed by way of an amalgamation if structuring the business combination as a 'merger among equals', given that neither company is deemed to be the survivor.
 However, where one party is the 'purchaser', a merger may be the preferred choice.

 - Approvals: Neither an amalgamation nor a merger requires the approval of the Bermuda courts (unlike a scheme of arrangement) or the approval of the Bermuda company's creditors.
 The Companies Act requires shareholder approval of the amalgamation or merger agreement and provides all classes of share with the ability to vote.
-While the Companies Act sets a default shareholder approval threshold of 75%, it does allow for a company's bye-laws to set a lower approval threshold.
+While the Companies Act sets a default shareholder approval threshold of 75% of those voting at such meeting, it does allow for a company's bye-laws to set a lower approval threshold.

 - Effectiveness: Once an amalgamation or merger has been approved by the requisite majority of shareholders, and subject to the satisfaction of any other conditions, the amalgamation or merger must be registered with the RoC in order to become effective.
 The effective date will be evidenced on the certificate of amalgamation or merger issued by the RoC.
 Where required by the parties – for example, in the context of a cross-border transaction with multiple steps that need to be effected – an effective time can be included in the certificate.

 - Dissent rights: The Companies Act provides shareholders that do not vote in favour of the amalgamation or merger with the right, within one month of the notice regarding the general meeting in respect of the amalgamation or merger, to apply to the Bermuda courts to appraise the fair value of their shares.
+Dissenting shareholders are required to do so by issuing an originating summons in their name, either together with other dissenting shareholders in the same action, or under separate actions.
 In such cases, the dissenting shareholders are entitled to be paid the fair value of their shares as appraised by the court, but cannot block the amalgamation or merger itself.
-Additionally, dissenting shareholders cannot bring class actions in respect of their appraisal rights and must proceed on an individual basis.
 All shares carry the right to vote in an amalgamation or merger (and exercise dissent rights) notwithstanding that they would otherwise not be entitled to do so.

 Tender offer: Tender offers may be used in both friendly and hostile transactions.
 The Companies Act does not prescribe the requirements of a tender offer.
 It is open for a potential acquirer, subject to compliance with the rules and regulations of any applicable stock exchange, to present an offer to the shareholders of a Bermuda company, which may or may not be recommended by the board of the target.
 The key features and advantages and disadvantages of a tender offer include the following: